 All things considered, Vermont tends to be a safer state for homeowners.
 However, there are certain losses that Vermont homeowners should be aware of.
 Choosing the right home insurance coverages can help protect your home against various risks.

-Besides flood damage, here are some other common risks that Vermont homeowners might face:
+There are several common risks that Vermont homeowners might face:

-Standard insurance policies provide the coverages most Vermont homeowners need, including:.
-Dwelling, personal property, liability and loss of use insurance will be enough coverage to protect your home from most situations.
-However, Vermont homeowners can benefit from adding some additional coverages to their policy, including:
+Standard insurance policies provide the coverages most Vermont homeowners need, including dwelling, personal property, liability and loss of use insurance.
+However, Vermont homeowners may benefit from adding some additional coverages to their policy, including:

 Frequently asked questions